 “UXO survey campaigns are complex with many variables.
 They frequently combine a variety of different techniques, depending on the site’s particular conditions, the target’s features, and the survey’s goals,” says Vincent.
 “To achieve reliable and accurate identification of UXO artefacts, automated detection approaches are often combined with human experience and visual confirmation.
 Multiple detection techniques to identify potential UXO objects can be applies in the seabed, electromagnetic signals being one of them.
 The latest developments in data processing algorithms can also be used to improve processing time and ensure methods are objective, repeatable and auditable,” he adds.

 “The utilisation of this emerging broadband electromagnetic technology could allow for superior detections when compared to most technologies currently available.
-The purpose of UXO survey techniques is to produce a master target list of potential pUXO, which will need to be investigated prior to ALARP.
-It is imperative that we do not miss pUXO and that we do not unnecessarily add pUXO to the master target list, as investigation is a very expensive process,” observed Stephen.
+Stephen observed, “UXO survey techniques aim to produce a master target list of potential pUXO, which surveyors must investigate before ALARP.
+We must identify all pUXO without adding unnecessary targets to the master list, as investigations are very costly.”

 Innovative technologies for UXO surveys